jamiewilbraham/azure-docs/articles/cognitive-services/Speech/GetStarted/Get-Started-ObjectiveC-iOS.md

 ### Subscribe to the Speech Recognition API, and get a free trial subscription key

-The Speech API is part of Cognitive Services (previously Project Oxford).
-You can get free trial subscription keys from the [Cognitive Services subscription](https://azure.microsoft.com/try/cognitive-services/) page.
+The Speech API is part of Cognitive Research Technologies (previously Project Oxford).
+You can get free trial subscription keys from the [Cognitive Research Technologies subscription](https://azure.microsoft.com/try/cognitive-services/) page.
 After you select the Speech API, select **Get API Key** to get the key.
 It returns a primary and secondary key.
 Both keys are tied to the same quota, so you can use either key.

 If you want to use *recognition with intent*, you also need to sign up for the [Language Understanding Intelligent Service (LUIS)](https://azure.microsoft.com/services/cognitive-services/language-understanding-intelligent-service/).